jf-759/ACS-3330-Color-Challenge/README.md

     First prompt:

-    Can you code review the code I have so far?
+    "Can you code review the code I have so far?"

     Second prompt: